Teacher Education Building

 Krista-Lee Malone is a faculty associate member teaching for the Game Design certificate.
 Her research includes studies on raiding guilds in World of Warcraft, the making of educational games in Taiwan, and gender issues on the live-streaming platform Twitch.tv.
 While in Taiwan she also worked as a cultural consultant (read: writer, editor, voice-actor, translator, curriculum developer, and quest designer) for an educational MMORPG and as a corporate English instructor.
 In addition to teaching, Dr. Malone is currently working on designing accessible games for classrooms and using game design in the social sciences.

-- Ph D Anthropology, UW-Milwaukee, 2015
+- PhD Anthropology, UW-Milwaukee, 2015

-- Malone, K. (2009) Dragon Kill Points: The Economics of Power Gamers Games and Culture, 4(3), 296-316.
+- Malone, K. (2009).
+Dragon Kill Points: The Economics of Power Gamers.
+Games and Culture, 4(3), 296-316.

 - Malone, K. (2019).
 Nothing Lasts Forever Online: A Look at Endings and Failures Beyond Player Perspectives.
 Panelist for Evolving Worlds: Digital Historicity, Temporarily, and Change presented at the AAA/CASCA Annual Meeting, Vancouver, Canada.

 - Malone, K. (2019).
 Twine Workshop.
-Workshop presented at the Images & Voices of Hope (IVOH) 20th Annual Summit, "Twine Workshop" (2019)
+Workshop presented at the Images & Voices of Hope (IVOH) 20th Annual Summit.

 - Malone, K. (2017).
 Not a Gamer's Girlfriend: The Success and Failure of a Women's Geek Group.
 Oral Presentation presented at the Serious Play Discussion Series, UW-Milwaukee.

 - Malone, K. (2013).
 Learning Digital Publics in a Global Mode: A Taiwanese Game's Imagining of the American Public Sphere.
 Panelist: Producing Digital Publics From Gaming to Crowdsourcing presented at the American Anthropological Association Annual Meeting, Chicago IL.

-Awards and Honors
+Select Awards and Honors

-- Marie Sklodowska-Curie Actions Seal of Excellence for the TWITCH research proposal, , 2013
+- Marie Sklodowska-Curie Actions Seal of Excellence for the TWITCH research proposal, 2019

 - June Nash Travel Award, Society for the Anthropological of Work (SAW) of the American Anthropological Association (AAA), 2013